The following books by Venero Armanno are available for your purchase. Explore below. Click on the image to buy.

 A 2017 novel bout family, regret, love and the promise of salvation

 What if you had one last chance to make amends?
 This gripping novel asks what’s the high price of success.
 Charlie Smoke is living out his early retirement from the boxing ring as a bricklayer.
 It is the mid-1970s and he believes his best days are behind him.
 He’s lost his wife and daughter to his questionable past, but when he meets Holly Banks and her teenage son, Ricky, he has a chance to do things differently.
 As an unlikely friendship develops with Ricky, Charlie is unwittingly pulled back into the gambling underworld he thought he’d left behind.
 In order to make a new future, first he must help settle some old scores.
+Burning Down was shortlisted for the 2018 Queensland Literary Awards, People’s Choice Queensland Book of the Year Award.

 ‘Black Mountain is an eerie and compelling read … Like the best of fiction, it remains with you long after you have finished.’
 Christos Tsiolka